f5devcentral/overwatch/README.md

 NB: Autoscaling is not enabled by default.
 Manual scaling of both the F5 BIG-IP VMSS and the AKS deployments is left up to the user.
 This example supports up to a maximum of 5 instances in the VMSS.

+## Solution Design

+This solution was designed an implemented Government of Canada federal clients in mind and all the constraints and regulatory compliance that comes with that type of deployment pattern.
+These constraints force certain design choices that might otherwise not be optimal.

+For extended details on the solution design please refer to the [DESIGN.md](https://github.com/f5devcentral/overwatch/blob/main/DESIGN.md) page.

 ## Getting Started

 This implementation is designed to deploy into an existing Azure resource-group and properly configured virtual network.
 If required, use these steps to build these dependencies using the method of your choice: